DaoCloud/DaoCloud-docs/docs/en/docs/storage/features.md

 - change disc

-     It supports disk replacement after disk alarms, ensuring that business applications are not affected, and production can be maintained.
+     It supports disk replacement after disk alerts, ensuring that business applications are not affected, and production can be maintained.

 - One-click expulsion of node data volumes